 Yet more mountains in the UAE?
 Yes!
 Jebel Hafeet proudly stands at 1,240m high and is the highest point in Abu Dhabi Emirate – standing quite separate from the Hajar Mountains that dominate the country’s east coast.

 From the city of Al Ain below, you can take on the steep mountain climb to the summit with an incredible 60 turns on this full paved, 3-lane drive.
 There are plentiful overtaking spots and playpark stops along the way and a small eatery and park at the summit where you can marvel for miles over the open desert plains into Oman.

-After your descent from Jebel Hafeet, pop into the lush springs that you likely spied from above of Green Mubazzarah.
+After your descent from Jebel Hafeet, pop into the lush springs you likely spied from above Green Mubazzarah.

 Liwa Oasis Desert Drive

 Drive time from Dubai 3 hours, 20 mins (Abu Dhabi 2 hours 25 mins)

 You will want a 4×4 to get the most out of this one, as you will be taken deep into the empty quarter.
 The summer months can be a little brutal for this excursion, so best arranged in the cooler winter months when camping amongst the dreamy red dunes is possible.